jamargoochIT/configure-ad/README.md

 ![24](https://github.com/user-attachments/assets/2df5edb8-d2ce-4194-a9cc-5b08223535f5)<br><br><br><br>

-When creating a user, simply adding admin to their name won’t do anything, adding them to the Domain Admins group gives them domain admin permissions.
+When creating a user, simply adding admin to their name won’t do anything; adding them to the Domain Admins group gives them domain admin permissions.
 Domain Admins can manage an entire domain consisting of multiple computers all at once, while local admins are only able to manage a single machine at a time.
 Now, let’s right-click on the admin we just created and select properties.
 At the top of the window, click on the Member Of tab, then click on Add.